Mudéjar art

-Mudéjar art, or Mudéjar style, was a type of ornamentation and decoration used in the Iberian Christian kingdoms, primarily between the 13th and 16th centuries.
+Mudéjar art, or Mudéjar style, was the confluence of Islamic ornamentation and christian architecture in the Iberian Peninsula used in the Iberian Christian kingdoms, primarily between the 13th and 16th centuries.
 It was applied to Romanesque, Gothic and Renaissance architectural styles as constructive, ornamental and decorative motifs derived from those that had been brought to or developed in Al-Andalus.
 These motifs and techniques were also present in the art and crafts, especially Hispano-Moresque lustreware that was once widely exported across Europe from southern and eastern Spain at the time.

 The term Mudejar art was coined by the art historian José Amador de los Ríos y Serrano in reference to the Mudéjars, who played a leading role in introducing Islamic derived decorative elements into the Iberian Christian kingdoms.
 The Mudéjars were the Muslims who remained in the former areas of Al-Andalus after the Christian Reconquista in the Middle Ages and were allowed to practice their religion to a limited degree.
 Mudéjar art is valuable in that it represents peaceful co-existence between Muslims and Christians during the medieval era, although all Muslims and Jews in Spain eventually were forced to convert to Christianity or exiled between the late 15th century and the early-to-mid 16th century.

 The Mudéjar decorative elements were developed in Iberia specially in the context of historic architecture.
 There was a revival in the late-19th and the early-20th-century Spain and Portugal as Neo-Mudéjar style.